JonsMendi/n-cubotics/README.md

 2. Select the baud rate (either "9600", "19200", "38400", "57600" or "115200")
 3. Select the read mode (either "Random" or "Increment")
 4. Click "Connect" to activate the device and start receiving values
-5. Use the orbit camera to view the cube from different angles
-6. To switch to a different device, baud rate, or read mode, first click "Disconnect" the current device, then choose a new device and settings, and click "Connect" again.
+5. To switch to a different device, baud rate, or read mode, first click "Disconnect" the current device, then choose a new device and settings, and click "Connect" again.
+6. Click "Orbit" to use the camera to view the cube from different angles
+7. Click "Toogle Axis" to visualize the axis in the space

 ## Technologies Used